Darsa DonelanFaculty

 While a graduate student at the University of Florida, Dr. Donelan received several awards for their teaching, including the Wayne Bomstad II Memorial Award for Teaching Assistants and the Outstanding Graduate Teaching Assistant award.
 They also received an HHMI summer teaching fellowship to develop and assess cross-disciplinary laboratory modules that combined physics and chemistry through biomedical applications.

-Since joining the faculty at Gustavus Adolphus College in 2016, Dr. Donelan has received several awards for their teaching and contributions to diversity and inclusion, including the Mark H. Anderson Faculty Diversity Award in 2021 and 2022, and the Swenson-Bunn Memorial Award for Teaching Excellence in 2022.
-They are the faculty advisor for several student organizations and have conducted research with students on topics such as planetary atmospheres, radio astronomy, and physics education.
+Since joining the faculty at Gustavus Adolphus College in 2016, Dr. Donelan has been recognized for their excellence in teaching and contributions to diversity and inclusion, receiving the Mark H. Anderson Faculty Diversity Award (2021, 2022), and the Swenson-Bunn Memorial Award for Teaching Excellence (2022).
+They serve as the faculty advisor for Queers & Allies, Womxn in STEM, and the Society of Physics Students, supporting student-led efforts in inclusivity, outreach, and professional development.

 Education